Fitness App Development Guide: Best Tips for Business Owners & Startups

 Why are they so popular?

-As we’ve mentioned, online workouts can be a part of a gym, yoga studio, or fitness studio app.
+As we’ve already mentioned, online workouts can be a part of a gym, yoga studio, or fitness studio app.
 Yet, a health and fitness app with virtual content can be also developed as a standalone product by Startup Teams, coaches building their personal brand, or other fitness enthusiasts.

 Thus, such apps can have lots of features — from simple step counting and calorie tracking to a complex in-app video workout.
 They can be broken down into the following categories: